 During fight-or-flight mode, we produce increased levels of the chemicals (adrenaline, noradrenaline and cortisol).
 This leads to physical side effects including increased blood pressure, sweating and heightened alertness.

 According to the results of one of the largest studies of stress levels carried out in the UK, undertaken by YouGov on behalf of the Mental Health Foundation in 2018, 74 per cent of people have felt so stressed that they have been overwhelmed or unable to cope.

 In 2021, the Stress Management Society discovered that 65 per cent of people living in the UK have felt more stressed since COVID-19 restrictions were introduced in March 2020.

-Small amounts of stress in our daily lives can actually be positive – it can help to keep you motivated to complete tasks, as well as making you feel alive and excited.
-But prolonged stress or the inability to cope with daily stresses can have a significant impact on a person’s life and wellbeing.
+Small amounts of stress in our daily lives can actually be positive – it can help to keep us motivated to complete tasks, as well as make us feel alive and excited.
+But prolonged stress or the inability to cope with daily stresses can have a significant impact on a person’s life and well-being.